codetricity/carlsbad-tour/README.md

 If you want to build a virtual tour, do not use this repo.
 Use the free [Marzipano tool](https://www.marzipano.net/tool/), which is closed source.

-I wanted to learn more about how to build virtual tour software.

-[Marzipano](https://github.com/google/marzipano) is a 360 image viewer.
+This is useful if you want to learn more about how to build virtual tour software using [Marzipano](https://github.com/google/marzipano) as the 360 image viewer.

-This assessment is for people thinking of building their own virtual tour software for use cases such as:
+This assessment is for people thinking of building their own software to manage 360 images in these use cases:

 * factory floor monitoring and optimization
 * retail space optimization
 * real estate sales
 * virtual experiences for parks, museums, hotels
+* natural disaster assessment
+* public infrasture assessment - sewer pipes, rain water drainage, power lines

 Intended input pictures are from a RICOH THETA X or Z1.
 This study prototypes manual placement of the hotspots.